This section gives an introduction to the Neo4j Causal Clustering architecture.

-Note that should the Core Server cluster suffer enough failures that it can no longer process writes, it will become read-only to preserve safety.
+Should the cluster suffer enough Core failures then it can no longer process writes and it will become read-only to preserve safety.

-Read Replicas' main responsibility is to scale out graph workloads (Cypher queries, procedures, and so on).
-Read Replicas act like caches for the data that the Core Servers safeguard, but they are not simple key-value caches.
-In fact Read Replicas are fully-fledged Neo4j databases capable of fulfilling arbitrary (read-only) graph queries and procedures.
+The main responsibility of Read Replicas is to scale out graph workloads.
+Read Replicas act like caches for the graph data that the Core Servers safeguard and are fully capable of executing arbitrary (read-only) queries and procedures.

 Read Replicas are asynchronously replicated from Core Servers via transaction log shipping.
-Periodically (usually in the ms range) a Read Replica will poll a Core Server for any new transactions that it has processed since the last poll, and the Core Server will ship those transactions to the Read Replica.
+They will periodically poll an upstream server for new transactions and have these shipped over.
 Many Read Replicas can be fed data from a relatively small number of Core Servers, allowing for a large fan out of the query workload for scale.

-Unlike Core Servers however, Read Replicas do not participate in decision making about cluster topology.
-Read Replicas should be typically run in relatively large numbers and treated as disposable.
+Read Replicas should typically be run in relatively large numbers and treated as disposable.
 Losing a Read Replica does not impact the cluster’s availability, aside from the loss of its fraction of graph query throughput.
 It does not affect the fault tolerance capabilities of the cluster.

 While the operational mechanics of the cluster are interesting from an application point of view, it is also helpful to think about how applications will use the database to get their work done.
 In an application we typically want to read from the graph and write to the graph.
 Depending on the nature of the workload we usually want reads from the graph to take into account previous writes to ensure causal consistency.

 Causal consistency is one of numerous consistency models used in distributed computing.
 It ensures that causally related operations are seen by every instance in the system in the same order.
-Client applications never see stale data and (logically) interact with the database as if it was a single server.
-Consequently client applications enjoy read-your-own-writes semantics making interaction with even large clusters simple and predictable.
+Consequently, client applications are guaranteed to read their own writes, regardless of which instance they communicate with.
+This simplifies interaction with large clusters, allowing clients to treat them as a single (logical) server.

 Causal consistency makes it possible to write to Core Servers (where data is safe) and read those writes from a Read Replica (where graph operations are scaled out).
 For example, causal consistency guarantees that the write which created a user account will be present when that same user subsequently attempts to log in.